-In order for an applicant to accept ECP funding for their proposed project OCTA has certain requirements that must be met.
-These requirements include adhering to the OCTA CTFP Guidelines; meeting a ten-year BMP operations and maintenance (O&M) commitment; and commitment to maintain and monitor the project commensurate with the design life.
+In order for an applicant to accept ECP (Project X) funding for their proposed project OCTA has certain requirements that must be met.
+These requirements include adhering to the OCTA CTFP Guidelines; meeting a ten-year BMP O&M commitment; and commitment to maintain and monitor the project commensurate with the design life.